nicm42/100-days-of-code-v2/log 2.md

 **Day 92: 27th March 2021**
 Finally finished testing all the components (ie all the unit testing)!
 I had a problem with mocking a named function, but I went for a walk and solved it instantly when I got back.
 The code coverage report was helpful because it reminded me I needed to check that the pages worked for all the props - and for no props being passed.
 I just have the pages to go, which should be simple as they just contain the components (so the integration testing).
 And then I need to do e2e testing with Cypress.

+**Day 93: 28th March 2021**
+I've done all the Jest/Enzyme/React-Testing-Library testing!
+I don't have 100% coverage, but that's impossible to get because I have some things that they can't test (eg videos).
+And some of the line numbers it says aren't testing actually are!
+Everything that hasn't been tested with these three will get tested with Cypress.